 However, there is always a business side to dentistry.

-In order to deliver those great oral health outcomes, your practice needs to be profitable.
+To deliver those great oral health outcomes, your practice needs to be profitable.
 You need to develop strategies to keep patients coming back.
 One of the best ways to increase practice profitability is through appointment reminders.
 Appointment reminders significantly decrease the number of no-shows and cancellations.

 However, appointment reminders are also an important way to keep patients engaged.
 You can communicate a lot about the tone of your business in an appointment reminder.